 Insurance Rate Information for Military Drivers and Veterans

-Age savings for Michigan service members
+Average Rates for Michigan service members

 Proof of Insurance in Michigan

-- Registering a vehicle (and possibly when renewing a vehicle registration)
+- Registering or renewing a vehicle

-- A police officer requests it, after either a traffic stop or an accident
+- A police officer requests it

 - Exchanging information with another driver after a collision